DY10 - Horsefair, Broadwaters and Greenhill

 Community engagement

-The partnership replicated this approach in Sion Hill, an area of Broadwaters with relatively high levels of deprivation and isolation.
-Extensive outreach efforts were conducted with the support of their community development worker and partnership members familiar with Sion Hill, fostering new relationships with shop owners, local organisations, and residents.
-Eventually, several residents formed the Sion Hill Community Group to organise activities in and for the area, quickly gaining enough momentum to operate largely independently, and continuing to thrive after initial Big Local funding.
+Following the success of Horsefair and Proud group, the partnership wanted to replicate this approach to support community leadership in other parts of the community.
+Sion Hill was an area of Broadwaters with relatively high levels of deprivation and isolation.
+Extensive outreach efforts were conducted by the worker and partnership members familiar with Sion Hill, who built relationships with shop owners, local organisations, and residents.
+Eventually, several residents came together to form the ‘Sion Hill Community Group’ to organise activities in and for the area.
+After supporting the group and funding promotional materials, the group quickly gained enough momentum to operate largely independently of the DY10 partnership and continued to thrive after initial Big Local funding.

 Investing in young people

-Collaborating on a comprehensive summer youth programme
+Collaborating to deliver a comprehensive summer youth programme

 Among the DY10 Big Local partnership’s goals for children and young people was to offer engaging and meaningful activities, particularly during the summer holidays.
 Early in the programme, the partnership brought together organisations and agencies over a series of breakfast meetings to organise a comprehensive summer activities programme.

-The Big Local DY10 partnership felt the summer activities programme successfully engaged local young people, and improved partnership working among local youth agencies.
-Conversations with parents also highlighted feelings of isolation, which led to the partnership establishing a new community space in a flat in Horsefair.
-Following renovations, the space became a hub for health and wellbeing activities, benefiting local families, and provided the Big Local DY10 partnership with a visible presence in the neighbourhood.
+The summer programme also enabled the partnership to have conversations with parents.
+These often highlighted feelings of isolation, which prompted the partnership to use Big Local funding to establish a new community space for parents, in a flat in Horsefair.
+Following renovations, the space became a hub for health and wellbeing activities benefiting local families, and provided the DY10 Big Local partnership with a visible presence in the neighbourhood before it closed in the final years of the Big Local programme.

 Health and wellbeing